kitsunyan/foxy-droid/README.md

 Unofficial F-Droid client in the style of the classic one.

-Jump over the lazy dog, manage repositories and install software quickly.
+Jump over the lazy dog, manage repositories, and install software quickly.
 No privileged extension, root installation, or sharing local repositories nearby.

 ### Features